 APR stands for Annual Percentage Rate and is an important factor in determining the overall cost of a loan.
 You can use APR to compare different personal loan offers.
 When you arrange a loan with a finance company, their offer can include extra fees associated with the loan.
 The APR figure takes that information into account, giving you a simple percentage interest rate to allow you to compare and shop around.
 For information on interest rates and APR, see our article What is APR?

-What is the formula for this loan calculator?
+What is the formula for the loan payment calculator?

 Monthly payment = [rate + rate / ( (1+rate) ^ months -1) ] x principal loan amount

-If you have any problems using this loan repayment calculator then please contact me.
+If you have any problems using these loan calculators then please contact me.